timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 ### The problems
-Throughout the past year, I've tried using a **lot** of different terminals after giving up on the terminal include with `bash` on Windows.
+Throughout the past year, I've tried using a **lot** of different terminals after giving up on the terminal included with `bash` on Windows.
 Some of them include: ConEmu, hyper, Cmder, Terminus &amp; PuTTY, with various troublesome configuration attempts.
 I was never able to achieve the same experience as I've had on Linux or macOS, have always encountered weird